Jshoop14/path-to-the-cloud/Cloud-Week-3-Summary.md

-# Week 3: Comparison of Monolithic, Microservices, and Serverless Architectures
+# Week 3: System Design Applications

 This week, we focused on comparing three different architectural styles: **Monolithic**, **Microservices**, and **Serverless**.
 We evaluated them based on key criteria such as scalability, development complexity, deployment, maintenance, and cost implications.
 Below is a detailed comparison, along with the suitability of each architecture for different types of projects.